Hiatal Hernia and Gastric Sleeve Surgery: Understanding the Connection

 There are two prime types of hiatal hernias:

-1. Sliding Hiatal Hernia: This is the most typical kind in which the stomach and the esophagus segment that connects it slip into the chest.
+- Sliding Hiatal Hernia: This is the most typical kind, and the stomach and the esophagus segment that connects it slip into the chest.

-2. Paraesophageal Hernia: more intense but less frequent.
-The esophagus stays in place, unlike sliding hernias.
+- Paraesophageal Hernia is more intense but less frequent.
+Unlike sliding hernias, the esophagus stays in place.
 Still, a portion of the stomach pushes through the diaphragm and lies next to it.
 Some symptoms are heartburn, trouble swallowing, chest discomfort, and regurgitation of food or drink.

 Gastric Sleeve Surgery: An Overview

 Sleeve gastrectomy, sometimes called gastric sleeve surgery, is a standard weight reduction procedure.
-A sizeable section of the stomach is removed during this treatment, leaving a tubular “sleeve” about the size and shape of a banana.
-This treatment not only makes the stomach smaller, but it also impacts gut chemicals, which decrease hunger and increases feelings of fullness.
+During this treatment, a sizeable section of the stomach is removed, leaving a tubular “sleeve” about the size and shape of a banana.
+This treatment not only makes the stomach smaller but also impacts gut chemicals, which decrease hunger and increase feelings of fullness.
 The outcomes include weight reduction and often an improvement or cure of obesity-related health issues.

 The Connection: Hiatal Hernia and Gastric Sleeve Surgery